harish-shivaram/shilly-jekyll/_art/matisse.md

 and shapes of most of his work.
 He turned his talent to sculpture and printmaking, books, murals and designs for the theatre as well as painting.

-His subjects were mainly domestic interiors, scenes framed by windows, and - above all - the female form.
+His subjects were mainly domestic interiors, scenes framed by windows, and &mdash; above all &mdash; the female form.
 He said, ‘What interests me most is neither still life nor landscape, but the human figure.
 It is through it that I best succeed in expressing the almost religious feeling I have towards life.’